Brigada Group: Brigada TV

-Other Products
+Other products

-Unlike other media entities, Brigada Mass Media does not rely on any third-party advertisements from major companies.
+Unlike other media entities, Brigada Mass Media does not rely on as much third-party advertisements compared to other major radio stations.
+All radio commercials except for competing pharmaceutical products (i.e. Unilab products) are generally allowed to be advertised in the station.
+Following the acquisition of the 105.1 Metro Manila frequency, disclaimers (i.e. Mahalagang Paalala ...) in radio commercials have been improved to more closely follow other radio commercials.
 Brigada News FM and TV stations acts as a sales and marketing arm of these Healthline products under the Brigada Healthline Corporation.
 Brigada Healthline products are also aired as an early morning blocktimer on 91.5 Win Radio Manila as of 2017.